-CCA invites members to attend a workshop and “join the conversation” to consider how hybrid enterprise strategies can open up new opportunities for your organisation.
+On 6 June 2019, 25 CCA members from New South Wales and Victoria attended a workshop in Sydney to consider how hybrid enterprise strategies can open up new opportunities for not-for-profit community education providers.

-Using a hybrid organisational framework can facilitate discussions about how you could best create viable revenue streams to support your mission.
+Using a hybrid organisational framework can facilitate discussions about how an organisation can best create viable revenue streams to support your mission.
 Hybrids focus on both social and economic benefits, so it’s not a matter of one or the other.
 It shifts the focus away from a resilience strategy, where you are reacting to continual shifts in government funding arrangements, toward a proactive sustainability strategy.
-This simple shift means you can start to consider how to best generate the resources and revenue streams you need to create a thriving social program.
-Any change is not without implications on how you manage to achieve your social mission, how you explain this to your stakeholders and the daily organisational operations.
+This simple shift means an organisation can start to consider how to best generate the resources and revenue streams it needs to create a thriving social program.
+Any change is not without implications on how organisations manage to achieve their social mission, how to communicate this to stakeholders and daily organisational operations.

 Wayside Chapel is a Sydney-based not-for-profit organisation that provides support to people facing homelessness, addiction and mental health issues.
 Their programs are designed to ensure the most marginalised members of the community have access to essential health, welfare, social and vocational services.

-The workshop will also place community-based enterprises into context through a panel discussion of CCA members that run social enterprises, including JobQuest, New Futures Training (Melbourne) and Jesuit Social Services.
+The workshop placed community-based enterprises into context through a panel discussion of CCA members that run social enterprises:

 The distinctive features of adult and community education (ACE) providers have been outlined by Adult Learning Australia (ALA, 2017) as not-for-profit, local, inclusive and learner-centred organisations.
 Recent shifts in government policy have changed the landscape and positioning of ACE, as traditionally the focus was on personal enrichment and learning.
 Now ACE does this but also provides basic adult education, formal vocational education and training (VET), pathways from one form of learning to another, other social and community services, and a growing number of independent special assistance secondary schools.